alexstewartja/game-asset-mcp/README.md

 ## How It Works

 The project operates as a pipeline that connects user inputs to AI models and delivers usable game assets.
-Here’s a step-by-step breakdown:
+Here's a step-by-step breakdown:

 1. **User Input**: The user provides a text prompt (e.g., "pixel art sword" or "isometric 3D castle").
 2. **MCP Server**: The prompt is received by the MCP server, which routes it to the appropriate tool: